videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 ## Working with Code

-Like many other programming languages, Ink also has the concepts of variables.
+Like many other scripting languages, Ink also has the concepts of variables.
 Used to store and react to values during a program, variables in Ink can take different forms and be used for various uses.

-When using variables in Ink, more direct programming is required.
-While variables can be created using their keywords, as covered later in this chapter, change their values requires knowing more about how Ink handles its own programming.
+When using variables in Ink, more direct coding is required.
+While variables can be created using their keywords, as covered later in this chapter, changing their values requires knowing more about how Ink handles its own programming.

 Previously, programming in Ink consisted of using Knots, Diverts, and Alternatives.
 These were used to move around in a story or cycle through a collection of values.
 When working with variables and manipulating their values in Ink, this changes and takes on two different forms: single line or multiple lines.

 ## Single Line

 A single line of programming in Ink starts with the tilde character, ~.
-It signifies that something will happen only on that single line and Ink should show or other parse the next line as it normally work outside of programming.
+It signifies that something will happen only on that single line and Ink should show or otherwise parse the next line as it normally work outside of programming.

 ```ink
 ~ health = health - 1